OpenNTF/org.openntf.xsp.jakartaee/README.md

 This implementation does not currently support JNDI referencing or transaction suspension.
 Though transactions are propagated across Concurrency boundaries, note that Domino transactions are thread-specific and thus should be started and committed within a single thread.

-## Server Faces 4.0
+## Server Faces 3.0

-[Jakarta Server Faces](https://jakarta.ee/specifications/faces/4.0/) is the in-development next form of JSF, the spec XPages forked off from.
-Version 4.0 of the spec, used here, is in the final stages of development and focuses on removing legacy features and better integrating with other components (such as CDI).
+[Jakarta Server Faces](https://jakarta.ee/specifications/faces/4.0/) is the JEE 9 form of JSF, the spec XPages forked off from.

-JSF is implemented here by way of [Apache MyFaces](https://myfaces.apache.org/#/core40).
+JSF is implemented here by way of [Apache MyFaces](https://myfaces.apache.org/#/core30).

 A Faces page, like an XPage, is an XML document that is parsed and converted into components for rendering.
 For example: